PianoPsychopath/Botw-Mubin-to-Blender/README.md

 https://objmap.zeldamods.org/#/map/z3,0,0

-The txt files where converted from the xml format to csv then converted to txt in a format that was easier for me to work with.
+The txt files were converted from the xml format to csv then converted to txt in a format that was easier for me to work with.